coyotespike/coyotespike.github.io/_posts/2016-06-27-WannabeEU.md

 noindex: false
 nofollow: false
 ---
-#+END_HTML

-If there's one single issue which is the defining aspect of American conservatism, one core principle which sits in conservatives' very bones, which they breathe in and breathe out, it might be /limited government/, which you can recast without too much trouble into /the federal government has too much damn power (and got it through underhanded means)/.
+If there's one single issue which is the defining aspect of American conservatism, one core principle which sits in conservatives' very bones, which they breathe in and breathe out, it might be *limited government*, which you can recast without too much trouble into *the federal government has too much damn power (and got it through underhanded means)*.

 Yet for some reason, American conservatives and libertarians tend to look with approval on the Brexiteers.
 A bold bid for independence, striking back at the chilly gray